zarbin/Unit-20-First-Contract/README.md

 ### Screenshots to illustrate the functionality

 ##### How you send transactions
+1) After the contract is deployed you need to simply fill in a value
+2) Click Deposit
+3) Confirm the transaction in MetaMask
+4) Verify the Balances in Ganage
+5) In the example below 9 ETH is deposited into the contract and split among the 3 associates

 ![Screenshot](/images/AssociateSplitter.gif)

 ##### How the transferred amount is then distributed by each of the contracts